b3h3moth/UnixCentric/libraries_APIs/sqlite/README.md

 * sqlite3_close()

 The sqlite3_exec() interface is a convenience wrapper that carries out all four of the above steps with a single function call.
-A callback function passed into sqlite3_exec is used to process each row of the result set.
+A callback function passed into sqlite3_exec() is used to process each row of the result set.

+[An Introduction to the SQLite C/C++ interface][https://www.sqlite.org/cintro.html]

 ### SQLite API C functions covered